 Major: BA, Government

-Before attending Pacific McGeorge Brown served as a Political Director for a labor union and was confident in his career path.
+Before attending McGeorge Brown served as a Political Director for a labor union and was confident in his career path.
 Many activities touched upon electoral law, campaign finance rules or regulations, first amendment law and employment law.
 It did not take long to see the benefits of having a legal foundation in order to continue to climb his career ladder.
 Brown soon came to realize what he needed to strengthen his talents within the political sphere; he needed to go to law school.

 "It provides a tool set that non-legally trained people simply do not have.
-I know where to find answers, and have the training to find solutions.
+I know where to see issues, find answers, and have the training to find solutions.
 When tough decisions are on the line, that experience is bullet proof."

-In addition to his formal legal training, Pacific McGeorge also provided Brown with an all-star network of professors and alumni in the political field.
+In addition to his formal legal training, McGeorge also provided Brown with an all-star network of professors and alumni in the political field.
 "I was taught by some of Sacramento's heavy hitters who provided real-world experience that you can't find in traditional casebooks."

 Before Brown was a political director for the California United Homecare Workers Union, he was a campaign manager for Assemblyman Joe Baca Jr. for State Senate, and a campaign coordinator with Judge Pat Morris for Mayor of San Bernardino.
-Additionally, Brown currently volunteers his time to an office in the California Assembly and to the Capital Center Advisory Board.
-As a member of the Advisory Board, he helps guide reform efforts for the current curriculum and alumni capital network at Pacific McGeorge.
-He hopes to get McGeorge more involved with the capital.
+Additionally, Brown has volunteered his time to an office in the California Assembly and currently works with the McGeorge Capital Center Advisory Board.
+As a member of the Advisory Board, he helps guide reform efforts for the current curriculum and alumni capital network at McGeorge.

 Brown stresses how beneficial relationships are between students and capital McGeorge alumni.
 "Having a strong relationship with people you work with is the key to success, not just in the Sacramento political sphere, but anywhere in life."